 Is It About It?
 Never Ever

-By Ralf Schneider, Chief Information Officer, Allianz Group
+By Ralf Schneider, CIO, Allianz Group

 Digitalization, sure.
 It’s critical.
 All the financial services providers agree, especially in insurance, which is my focus.
 Insurance depends on the responsible handling and interpretation of data and how we manage the entire insurance process from the first customer interaction to the assessment of our aggregate risks and investments.
 Digitalization provides countless new ways to enhance that activity, improving both the customer experience and our ability to ensure our long-term stability.
 So far so academic, and as an obvious result the CIO plays a critical role in making it happen.